ddev/ddev/docs/content/developers/building-contributing.md

 ## Contributor trainings

 We’re actively trying to increase the DDEV community of contributors and maintainers.
-To do that, we’re going to start a series of trainings, and we’d love to have you come.
-The trainings will be recorded for everybody’s benefit.
+To do that, we regularly do contributor training, and we’d love to have you come.
+The trainings are recorded for everybody’s benefit.
 The recordings and upcoming session dates can be found here: [DDEV Contributor Live Training](https://ddev.com/blog/contributor-training/).